Alexa Ilacad

-Alexandra Madarang Ilacad (born February 26, 2000) is a Filipino actress, singer, host, dancer, vlogger model and TV Host who has appeared in several programs of ABS-CBN.
+Alexandra Madarang Ilacad (born February 26, 2000) is a Filipino actress, singer, dancer, vlogger, model and television host who has appeared in several programs of ABS-CBN and TV5.

-Since Gen 11, Ilacad became a host for Pinoy Big Brother, where she was given the moniker of "Ang Gen Z Bestie ni Kuya".
+Since Gen 11 (2024), Ilacad has co-hosted the reality competition show Pinoy Big Brother, where she was given the moniker of "Ang Gen Z Bestie ni Kuya".

+She was also a contestant on the fourth season of the impersonation competition show Your Face Sounds Familiar (2025–2026), where she finished as the runner-up.

 Career

-2008–2012: career beginnings, Goin' Bulilit, and TOP
+2008–2012: Career beginnings, Goin' Bulilit, and TOP

 At the age of two, she performed in various TV commercials for brands such as Vaseline, Johnson's Baby, Smart, Cheez Whiz, McDonald's, and Jollibee.
 She become more prominent when she joined the children's comedy show Goin' Bulilit in 2008.

 Aside from that, she also played minor roles for various series such as May Bukas Pa, Nasaan Ka, Elisa?, A Beautiful Affair, and several episodes of Maalaala Mo Kaya.
 She has also played roles in films such as For The First Time, The Reunion, and Amorosa: The Revenge.
 During her stay in Goin' Bulilit, she was first paired with fellow actor Nash Aguas for the episode Goin' Bulilit Presents: In My Dreams.

 In 2012, she was included in the group Tweens Of Pop together with fellow Bulilit stars Angel Sy, Mika dela Cruz, and Noemi Oineza.
 The group released a self-titled extended play under Star Music, its lead single Crush becoming the OST for the sitcom Luv U starring Miles Ocampo, Marco Gumabao, Angeli Gonzales, CJ Navato, Kiray Celis, and Igi Boy Flores.